TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 Extbase provides a generic validation system which is used in many places in Extbase and Fluid.
 Extbase provides validators for common data types, but you can also write your own validators.
-Each Validator implements the Tx_Extbase_Validation_Validator_ValidatorInterface that defines the following
+Each Validator implements the :class:`Tx_Extbase_Validation_Validator_ValidatorInterface` that defines the following
 methods:

-getErrors()
+:method:`getErrors()`
 	Returns any error messages of the last validation.

-isValid($value)
+:method:`isValid($value)`
 	Checks whether the object that was passed to the validator is valid.
 If yes, returns true, otherwise false.

-setOptions(array $validationOptions)
+:method:`setOptions(array $validationOptions)`
 	Sets specific options for the validator.
 These options apply to any further call of the method isValid().

-You can call Validators in your own code with the method createValidator($validatorName, $validatorOptions) in Tx_Extbase_Validation_ValidatorResolver.
+You can call Validators in your own code with the method :method:`createValidator($validatorName, $validatorOptions)` in :class:`Tx_Extbase_Validation_ValidatorResolver`.
 Though in general, this is not necessary.
 Validators are often used in conjunction with domain objects and controller actions.